Frequently Asked Questions

 CharityWatch believes it is a conflict of interest to charge a charity it reviews to promote its rating.
 Charities that qualify to use the Seal may do so free of charge.
 Please visit our Top-Rated page to see if your charity is Top-Rated.
 If so, you may use the Top-Rated Seal to promote your organization's rating subject to the Top-Rated Seal Terms of Use.

-To update the contact information of the person your organization has designated to receive CharityWatch Top-Rated Seal information, send an e-mail to [email protected].
-For a faster response, please type "CharityWatch Seal—Contact Information Update" in the subject line so we may direct your e-mail to the appropriate staff member.
-Be sure to include the new contact person's first and last name, job title, direct phone number, and e-mail address in your message, along with the name of your organization.
+To update the contact information of the person your organization has designated to receive CharityWatch Top-Rated Seal information, email [email protected] with "CharityWatch Seal—Contact Information Update" in the subject line for a faster response.
+Be sure to include the contact's first and last name, job title, direct phone number, and email address in your message, along with the name of your organization.